-SOCW 704-3: MSW Integrative Seminar
+SOCW 704-3 MSW Integrative Seminar

-MSW Thesis/Practicum Proposal Development/Integrative Seminar has two dimensions.
+MSW Thesis/ Practicum/Project Proposal Development/Integrative Seminar has two dimensions.
 One is the focus on the relationship between theory, ideology, policy and practice in the study of social welfare.
-Its objective is to enable students to acquire, develop and apply analytical approaches to the social policy.
-The second dimension focuses on the development of thesis/practicum proposals.
-Students are encouraged to use theoretical approaches in the formulation of the MSW research for thesis and practicum.
-It examines the steps used in the development of thesis and practicum proposals.
-It gives the students an opportunity to present their proposals and thesis and practicum plans with other students and faculty.
+Its objective is to enable students to acquire, develop and apply analytical Course Descriptions: SOCW 134 UNBC 2019-2020 Graduate Course Descriptions Course Descriptions: SOCW, STAT, VRES approaches to the social policy.
+The second dimension focuses on the development of thesis/practicum/project proposals.
+Students are encouraged to use theoretical approaches in the formulation of the MSW research for thesis, practicum and project.
+It examines the steps used in the development of thesis, practicum and project proposals.
+It gives the students an opportunity to present their proposals and thesis/practicum/project plans with other students and faculty.